The Beauty Of The Beast

 As the “beast from the east” hit the UK the extreme weather unusual not only for the time of year but also for many years, has affected people in terms of safety, disruption to travel, loss of earnings and much more.
 However for me, born and raised in the North East of England, I remember a common phrase “The North wind doth blow and we shall have snow” and we did, lots of it.

-At Julie Twist Counselling in light of the adverse weather conditions for two days, some face to face sessions were cancelled and rearranged to the following week without charge to Clients and Supervisees.
+In light of the adverse weather conditions for two days, some face to face sessions were cancelled and rearranged to the following week without charge to Clients.
 It was a decision made taking into account weather warnings not to travel unless necessary and the importance of their safety alongside my own however, rather than viewing the impact of cancellations as a negative, I choose to view the situation in a positive light.

 Over this period of time, I found my thoughts turning to Maslow’s Hierarchy of Needs as for many their basic psychological needs such as food, safety, a roof over their head, heating etc., will not have been met for one reason or another.

 Yes I had to leave the car at home but rocking the hat and wellie look walking to the shops meant I saw people I’d not seen for a while providing the opportunity for a good catch up.
 Getting the bus into work for a couple of days was more than ok; I chatted to people whilst waiting for the bus whom I would never have met had I driven to work.
 It’s surprising once we get chatting how much of a small world it is and how much we have in common with each other.

 Yes I lost part of my income due to the cancellation of sessions but aside from acknowledging the fact my basic needs are most certainly met, it gave me the opportunity to catch up on some of the “boring” behind the scenes work of running a business and being more proactive on social media.